FAQ

 What is animal equality?

-Humans, dolphins, kangaroos, chimpanzees, rabbits, fish, mice, pigs, doves, dogs, seahorses, squirrels … We are all sentient beings living on the same planet.
+Humans, dolphins, kangaroos, chimpanzees, rabbits, fish, mice, pigs, doves, dogs, seahorses, squirrels… We are all sentient beings living on the same planet.
 Following from our capacity to feel pleasure and pain, our lives can be good or bad.
-What we feel during our lives matters to us and therefore we have an interest in them being as good as possible.
-That is why we all aspire to live the longest and happiest life possible and all want to avoid suffering and violence.
+What we feel during our lives matters to us; therefore, we are interested in them being as good as possible.
+That is why we all aspire to live the longest and happiest life possible, and all want to avoid suffering and violence.

 Ethics means taking account of reality beyond appearances.
-It is based on weighing everyone’s interests on the same scales, without arbitrary discrimination, regardless of age, race, sex and species and also of intelligence, beauty, strength, social status and anything else.
+It is based on weighing everyone’s interests on the same scales, without arbitrary discrimination, regardless of age, race, sex, species, intelligence, beauty, strength, social status, and anything else.

-For example if being suffer there can be no moral justification for refusing to take their suffering into account.
-No matter the species of sentient being, the principle of equality demands that their suffering be acknowledged in the same way as the similar suffering of every other sentient being.
+For example, if they are suffering, there can be no moral justification for refusing to consider their suffering.
+No matter the species of sentient beings, the principle of equality demands that their suffering be acknowledged in the same way as the suffering of every other sentient being.

-Thus if a human slaps a horse its hide is thick enough to protect it and it will feel only slight pain.
-However if someone slaps a baby with the same force he will cry with pain because his skin is more sensitive.
-Slapping a baby is therefore worse than slapping a horse, even though both slaps are delivered with the same force.
-As it is more violent and more painful slapping a baby must therefore be deemed to be more unjust than slapping a horse.
-Conversely there are, unfortunately, ways of hitting a horse, for example with a heavy stick, that would inflict as much pain as a slap would on a baby.
-The principle of equal consideration of interests implies that striking a horse in this way is just as unjust as slapping a baby.
+Thus, if a human slaps a horse, its hide is thick enough to protect it, and it will feel only slight pain.
+However, if someone slaps a baby with the same force, he will cry with pain because his skin is more sensitive.
+Slapping a baby is, therefore, worse than slapping a horse, even though both slaps are delivered with the same force.
+As it is more violent and more painful, slapping a baby must therefore be deemed to be more unjust than slapping a horse.
+Conversely, there are, unfortunately, ways of hitting a horse, such as a heavy stick, that would inflict as much pain as a slap on a baby.
+The principle of equal consideration of interests implies that striking a horse this way is just as unjust as slapping a baby.
 (Example given by Peter Singer)

-In essence animal equality requires that the range of moral consideration be widened to include all sentient beings so that their interests may be fully taken into account.
+In essence, animal equality requires that the range of moral consideration be widened to include all sentient beings so that their interests may be fully considered.

 Animal equality can also be understood as meaning that all animals possess inherent value and that they possess it equally.
 The inherent value is the innate value of the individuals, which is independent of any utility they may have for others.
-Thus the principle of justice demands that all sentient beings always be treated in such a manner that their inherent value is respected.
-One of the consequences is that such a being must never be treated as a mere means to an end and that every sentient being suffering an injustice must be helped.
+Thus, the principle of justice demands that all sentient beings always be treated so that their inherent value is respected.
+One of the consequences is that such a being must never be treated as a mere means to an end, and every sentient being suffering an injustice must be helped.

-Does that mean that a fly’s life is equal to a human’s?
+Does that mean a fly’s life equals a human’s?

-Imagine that a house is burning down and that in one flat there is a very old lady whilst in another there is a little boy.
+Imagine that a house is burning down and that in one flat there is a very old lady, whilst in another there is a little boy.
 A man, a fireman, can save only one.
 If he saves the little boy rather than the elderly lady, it probably doesn’t mean that he is being sexist by preferring to rescue someone of the same sex.
-It is more likely that the fireman wants to save the youngster because the old person has already had a long life whereas the boy still has many years ahead of him and that in losing his life the boy would be losing much more than the old lady.
+It is more likely that the fireman wants to save the youngster because the older person has already had a long life, whereas the boy still has many years ahead of him, and that in losing his life, the boy would be losing much more than the old lady.
 This act would therefore not be at all sexist.

 By the same token, if in a hypothetical situation you had to choose between saving a human or a mouse, you could save the human by reasoning that a human’s life expectancy is 50 times longer than that of a mouse (around two years) and that therefore the human has much more to lose than the mouse.
 This decision would not be speciesist because, as in the previous example, it would not be based on the criterion of the species but simply on the number of years each had left to live.